 Happy Holidays!
 Happy Holidays!
 Let’s celebrate the holidays!
 As The Holidays approached, my hubby said, “I want our cards to read Merry Christmas, not Seasons Greetings.
 I want to celebrate Christmas.”
 Hmm, but what meaning does he attribute to the word and celebration we call Christmas?
 What is his TRUE meaning of Christmas?
 T’was the night before an interesting […]

 How about downsizing this Christmas?
 For some people, this upcoming season is filled with oughts, shoulds, musts, and have to’s.
 After gift shopping, wrapping, card writing, holiday baking, home decorating – inside and outside, bringing home the tree, party hosting and preparation of the turkey feast, many folks are financially, physically and mentally depleted.
 Indeed, […]

 Take the cookie roll out of the fridge and cut into slices.
 Is that stress relieving or what?

-In 2015 I organized a national Canadian Mother’s Day writing contest called WOW MOM: Honoring Resilient Mothers.
+A few years ago, I organized a national Canadian Mother’s Day writing contest called WOW MOM: Honoring Resilient Mothers.
 Contestants wrote a tribute to a mom.
 Five objective readers decided the top winners who were given prizes worth over one thousand dollars.
 The top eight entries are below.
-I hope these tributes inspire you to write a […]
+I hope these tributes inspire you to […]

 More than any other time of year we add to our To Do lists.
 It has been said that on average women add an extra 60 activities to their lists.
 Many of those items are I should do’s–a sure way to add distress to body, mind and soul.